rust-lang/rust-wiki-backup/Proposal-for-logging.md

 ## The future

-* Logging will be done through a `#fmt`-like syntax extension, which (somehow) expands to a special form that handles the module-check wiring and such.
+* Logging will be done through a `fmt!`-like syntax extension, which (somehow) expands to a special form that handles the module-check wiring and such.
 The syntax extension will handle stringification, so the runtime logger will only deal with strings anymore.

 * There will be more log levels: 0 error, 1 warning, 2 note, 3 debug.
 The default log level will be 1 (show warnings and errors).
 The `RUST_LOG` directives will support `module=2` syntax to set specific log levels.
 If no `=X` is given, the level for that module is set to 3.